golioth/docs/docs/partials/setup-west-nrf91-windows.md

 :::note

-[The nRF Connect For Desktop](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-desktop) installer includes a Toolchain Manager section that handles many of the same functions described in the Ubuntu tab.
+[The nRF Connect For Desktop](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-desktop) installer includes a Toolchain Manager section that handles many of the same functions described in the Linux tab.
 This can be used in conjunction with [the VS Code extension for nRF Connect SDK (NCS)](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-VS-Code).
 This is the recommended path for Windows users with the nRF9160.

 :::